modelab/grasshopper-primer/en/1-foundations/1-3/3_mathematics-expressions-conditionals.md

 5. The script subcategory contains single and multi-variable expressions as well as the VB.NET and C# scripting components.
 6. These components allow you to solve trigonometric functions such as Sine,Cosine, Tangent, etc.
 7. The time subcategory has a number of components which allow you to construct instances of dates and times.
-8. The utility subcategory is a ‘grab bag’ of useful components that canbe used in various mathematical equations.
+8. The utility subcategory is a ‘grab bag’ of useful components that can be used in various mathematical equations.
 Check here if you’re trying find the maximum or minimum values between two lists of numbers; or average a group of numbers.

 ####1.3.3.2.
 OPERATORS
 As was previously mentioned, Operators are a set of components that use